Labrapuerta/ML-from-scratch/Neural Network/README.md

 - `logs/`: A folder containing the logs of the training process and predictions at each epoch.

 ## Mathematics Behind Neurons
+I created a Jupyter notebook that explains the mathematics behind the neural network implementation, including the forward and backward propagation steps.
+You can access the notebook by clicking [here](NN_explanation.ipynb) I recommend reading this notebook before diving into the code because I explain the classes and functions in detail.

 ## Implementation Details
 The neural network is implemented using the following classes: